MP for Daventry visits pupils at Newnham Primary School

 Lily, one of the pupils who took part in the session, said: “I really enjoyed it, it has made me want to do the real job.”

 In the classroom sessions there was an opportunity for further questions and the children didn’t hold back.
-As part of the Davis Ross Education Trust’s Monday’s Debates initiative, pupils are very familiar with current affairs debates, so they really put their skills to the test.
+As part of the David Ross Education Trust’s Monday’s Debates initiative, pupils are very familiar with current affairs debates, so they really put their skills to the test.
 Any question that starts with, ‘I looked you up last night…’ meant business.

 Finally, there was some additional time for the young leaders.
 Kye, one of Newnham Primary School’s treasurers, commented: “I learnt a lot from when Mr Heaton-Harris was talking about being an MP.”